Naples, FL 34114

 lowvisio

 There are 11 separate lenses and funnels included in the Kit but only four individuals can use the simulators at a time.
-You can also combine the lenses and funnels to create different degrees of vision loss centrally as well as peripherally.
+You can also combine the lenses and funnels to create different degrees of vision loss centrally as well as peripherally, binocularly or monocularly.
 For example, you can place a visual acuity lens (e.g., 20/800 - 6/240) and a peripheral field restriction funnel (e.g., 7°) in one of the eye-cups (right or left eye) and then use an black occluder lens in the opposing eye.

 NONE OF THESE COMBINATIONS ACCURATELY SIMULATE A VISUAL PATHOLOGY OF A PERSON WITH LOW VISION.
-These lenses are very rough approximations of visual acuity loss and peripheral field restriction, and should not be interpreted as a true representation of how a person with low vision "sees."
+These lenses are very rough approximations of visual acuity loss and peripheral field restriction and should not be interpreted as a true representation of how a person with low vision "sees."

 Use each simulator for a period of time in a variety of settings, i.e., indoors/outdoors, bright light/dim light and for near vision tasks (e.g., reading) as well as distance vision tasks (e.g., reading street signs).

-Each pair of goggles has a nose groove for more comfortable wear, so be sure to place the groove on the nose for a more comfortable fit.
+Each pair of goggles has a nose groove for more comfortable wear so be sure to place the groove on the nose for a more comfortable fit.

 If used properly, the simulators will give the user a good understanding of some of the difficulties encountered when performing simple visual tasks.